CoinFabrik/web3-grant/detectors/README.md

 We designed a set of detectors for `ink!` smart contracts.
 We ran these detectors on both the vulnerable and the remediated smart contracts we prepared.
-The detectors are good in detecting the vulnerabilities they should detect and and have no false positives on the remediated examples.
+The detectors are good in detecting the vulnerabilities they should detect and have no false positives on the remediated examples.

 We selected a set of tools which implement techniques that are widely used for detecting vulnerabilities in source code (not necessarily smart contracts).